jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

           }
     ```

 5. Take a look at your changes!
 Blank?
 Check your bowser's console for errors.
+Click on the arrow on the top of the legend.
+Is it interactive?
+No, not yet.

     **Recap:** To create the legend, we added several DOM Objects using DIVs and Spans using HTML.
 The "style" of these objects was set using CSS.
 The CSS was used to make legend object float in front of the map.
 A legend could also be fixed outside the map frame above, below, or beside the map.
 The colors of the dots in the legend were hard coded to match the colors we used in the map in the HTML above.
 If you change the colors in your style, you'll _also_ have to change them in the legend.